SMS and MMS -- the way we send basic texts and images using our phones -- was created in the 90s. And since then, it hasn’t changed much.

 And iPhone support is non-existent.
 So if you’re an iPhone user, you’ll likely need to stick to iMessage for now.

 The good news is that you already have most of the RCS features in iMessage.
 You just won’t be able to use them when messaging your friends with Android phones.

 However, even with a supported phone and carrier, you still must be in an RCS-compatible coverage area.
 While details are vague, most carriers appear to offer RCS support in the same regions they support VoLTE.

 But if you’re not sure and planning on upgrading specifically to use RCS, call your carrier and check support in areas you frequent before spending any money.

 It’s also important to consider that sending uncompressed photos and video through RCS uses your mobile data if you’re not on Wi-Fi.

 Finally, we come to what we consider the biggest downside to RCS -- there is no end-to-end encryption.
 While the networks encrypt your messages and data in transit, they’re still processed in an unencrypted state on messaging servers.
-So your network technically might be able to access your message data.
+So your carrier technically might be able to access your message data.

-Many of the groups behind RCS claim this is for regulatory and legal reasons -- and your network technically has no reason to peek at your data.
+Many of the groups behind RCS claim this is for regulatory and legal reasons -- and your carrier technically has no reason to peek at your data.
 But it is something to consider if you’re worried about privacy.